UCL/research-computing-with-cpp/session06/03collective.md

 Any of the previously seen operations can be carried out within a single group.

+### Splitting communicators: Exercise

+Exercise:

+- use "-rank" as the key: what happens?
+- split into three groups with ratios 1:1:2

 ### All to all operation solution

 {{cppfrag("06", "all2all.cc", segment="functions")}}
 {{cppfrag("06", "all2all.cc", segment="main")}}